A B C D E F GH I JK LMN O P QR S T U VWXYZ

 TDR - Trademark Document Retrieval - obs. - replaced by TSDR

-TEAS - Trademark Electronic Application System (pronounced "teas") The USPTO electronic filing system for trademark-related documents.
-Note: not for trademark assignments - use ETAS - or documents related to appeals or opposition/cancellation actions in the TTAB - use ESTTA.
+TEAS - Trademark Electronic Application System (pronounced "tease" or "tees") The USPTO electronic filing system for trademark-related documents.
+Note: for trademark assignments, use ETAS; for documents related to appeals or opposition/cancellation actions in the TTAB, use ESTTA.

 TESS - Trademark Electronic Search System - the USPTO's trademark search database.
 For instructions on how to use TESS, see our "How to do a trademark search" page.
 TESS is the trademark equivalent of PATFT for patents.